LibertyDSNP/spec/README.md

 1. Use the official outline for specifications.
 Respect and observe good file organization practices.
 1. Spec files are written in Markdown format, and are located in the _pages_ directory.
-1. When documenting an API, et, use the following table style:
+1. When documenting an API, use the following table style:

    | Name | Description | Type | Required? |
    | --- | --- | --- | --- |